eliofio/PrOpRe/README.md

     ----------------------------------------------------
   ```

-* _`DensityPoints`_: Optional argument (`-d/--DensityPoints`) that specifies the number of points _D_ that fall in each interval (of variable lenght) as shown in Fig.2.
-By default, such value is _D = 100_.
-In interval of same density, the calulation of Hs_avg and Hk_avg is computed.
-Using this flag the dafult value can be easily changed.
+* **`DensityPoints`**: This is an optional argument (`-d/--DensityPoints`) that specifies the number of points _D_ that fall within each interval of variable length.
+By default, the value is set to _100_.
+The density of points within each interval is used to compute the average values of Hs (Hs_avg) and Hk (Hk_avg).
+Using this argument, you can easily change the default value to suit your needs.

-* _`SlopeRange`_: Optional argument (`-s/--SlopeRange`) that specifies how to find the best interval of this average new curve for computing the optimal number of sites.
-From literature we know that the slope $\mu = -1$ is associated to the point of optimal tradeoff between parsimony of the representation (low resolution) and its informativeness (high relevance).
-Therefore, specifically, after computing the average values of Hs and Hk, whatever the option chosen, two ways of defining this argument are possible:
+* **`SlopeRange`**: This is an optional argument that determines how to find the best interval on the average curve with slope $\mu$ close to -1 for computing the optimal number of sites. the slope $\mu = -1$ is associated to the point of optimal tradeoff between parsimony of the representation (low resolution) and its informativeness (high relevance).
+There are two ways to define this argument:
-    * It is possible to define a range close to -1 in terms of percentage (default: from -1.10 to -0.90 that corresponds at 10% and taking the rightmost value in such range (i.e. with higher Resolution).
-Higher range values could be not good, since we want a slope very close to -1.
-Default value = 10%;
+     * _Percentage Range_: By default, the argument is set as a range close to -1 in terms of percentage.
+The default range spans from -1.10 to -0.90, which corresponds to a 10% range.
+Within this range, the rightmost value with a higher resolution is chosen.
+It is generally preferred to select a range with values close to -1: selecting a higher percentage range could result in values that are too far from -1 and therefore not optimal for finding the best interval on the average curve and, consequently, the optimal number of sites.
-    * Another possibility is to take the closest value of slope to -1.
-In this case 'closest' string has to be used [-s/--SlopeRange closest]
+     * _Closest Value_: Alternatively, you can specify the argument as "closest" (`-s closest`) to identify the closest value of the slope to -1.
+This option allows you to find the specific point on the curve that has the slope closest to -1.

 ## 6.4 - "bin" Task

 ### 6.4.1 - Requirements
-_`bin`_ task requires one mandatory file, that is **`Hs-Hk-Nsites-${ProteinName}.txt`**, the core file that contains all the value of resolution (Hs), relevance (Hk), and the number of sites retained associated to Hs and Hk.
-On the other hand, two arguments are optional:
+The _`bin`_ task requires one mandatory file: **Hs-Hk-Nsites-${ProteinName}.txt**.
+This file contains the values of resolution ($H_s$), relevance ($H_k$), and the number of retained sites associated with each Hs and Hk point.
+Additionally, there are two optional arguments:

-* _`NumberWindows`_: integer number that specifies the fixed lenght of interval in which the x-axis (Resolution) is divided, whereas the density of points in each interval is variable.
+* _`NumberWindows`_: This argument is an integer value that determines the number of windows or intervals into which the x-axis (Resolution) is divided.
+While the number of windows is fixed, the density of points within each window may vary.
+Unlike the "density" option, where the density of points is kept constant, using the "bin" option, different windows may contain different numbers of data points, resulting in variable density across the intervals.

-* _`SlopeRange`_: it specifies how to find the best interval such that new average curve made up of Hs_avg and Hk_avg is close to -1.
+* _`SlopeRange`_: Specifies the range within which the best interval is determined based on the average curve of $\overline{H_s}$ and $\bar{H_k}$ being close to -1.

-All the details of the arguments just described can be found in **Sec.6.4.3**.
+All the details of the arguments just described are prvided in **Section 6.4.3**.

 ### 6.4.2 - Usage
 To run the **Hs-Hk-plot.py** script with the **bin** task, the command-line is the following:

 ```sh
 python3 Hs-Hk-plot.py bin -f <Hs-Hk-Nsites-${ProteinName}.txt> [-w <nWindows>] [-s <range>]